dotnet/corert/samples/MonoGame/README.md

 > dotnet publish -r <RID> -c <Configuration>
 ```

-where `<Configuration>` is your project configuration (such as Debug or Release) and `<RID>` is the runtime identifier, which you specified in the csproj file (one of win-x64, linux-x64, osx-x64).
+where `<Configuration>` is your project configuration (such as Debug or Release) and `<RID>` is the runtime identifier (one of win-x64, linux-x64, osx-x64).
 For example, if you want to publish a release configuration of your app for a 64-bit version of Windows the command would look like:

 ```bash
 > dotnet publish -r win-x64 -c release